What is the EU-US Privacy Shield?

 The Privacy Shield was developed in response to this ruling to address EU concerns over US government surveillance of personal data.
 The Privacy Shield provided guidelines for companies handling data and includes new US government assurances about how EU citizens’ data may be used.

 Monitoring and enforcement

-The Privacy Shield will require more stringent monitoring and enforcement by the US Department of Commerce and the Federal Trade Commission (FTC), through increased cooperation with European data protection authorities.
+The Privacy Shield required more stringent monitoring and enforcement by the US Department of Commerce and the Federal Trade Commission (FTC), through increased cooperation with European data protection authorities.

-Under the agreement, the US Department of Commerce has been charged with conducting “regular reviews” to ensure compliance.
+Under the agreement, the US Department of Commerce was charged with conducting “regular reviews” to ensure compliance.

-European citizens who feel that their privacy rights have been violated can file complaints with their national data protection agencies.
-These agencies are expected to forward these complaints to the Department of Commerce or the Federal Trade Commission in the US.
+European citizens who felt that their privacy rights were violated could have filed complaints with their national data protection agencies.
+These agencies were to forward these complaints to the Department of Commerce or the Federal Trade Commission in the US.

-Data privacy violation complaints can also be handled via an “arbitration mechanism” in certain instances.
+Data privacy violation complaints could have also been handled via an “arbitration mechanism” in certain instances.